 Apply a 2-4 inch layer of shredded bark, compost, leaves, straw or other organic matter around your plants to promote moisture retention, maintain even soil temperatures and discourage weed growth.
 Replenish the mulch as needed.

-Feed your plant once every 2-3 weeks during the growing season with a water-soluble fertilizer for fruits and vegetables.
+Feed your plant once every 2-3 weeks during the growing season with a water soluble fertilizer.
 Discontinue fertilizing by September 1st to allow the plant to prepare for winter.
 Resume fertilizing when new growth appears in spring.